ziyoung/better-wilcom-docs/wilcom-docs/Automatic/automatic/Auto-digitize_‘instant_embroidery’.md

 ## To auto-digitize ‘instant embroidery’...

-1Load and preset the artwork as necessary.
+1. Load and preset the artwork as necessary.

 ![AutoDigitizeInstantEmbroidery1.png](assets/AutoDigitizeInstantEmbroidery1.png)

-2Optionally, choose a color matching method.
+2. Optionally, choose a color matching method.

-3Click Instant Smart Design and study the result.
+3. Click Instant Smart Design and study the result.

 ![AutoDigitizeInstantEmbroidery2.png](assets/AutoDigitizeInstantEmbroidery2.png)